Babies spend almost 16 hours per day in their baby cribs and it goes without saying that a crib for your baby has to be as safe as possible.

 It is absolutely gorgeous and is available in 6 different colors and patterns to suits your interior décor.

 The DaVinci Kalani is also a convertible crib that comes with a rail to convert it into a toddler bed.
-The crib costs only $100 but you will have to purchase the full-sized bed rail separately.
+The crib costs a bit less than the others, but you will have to purchase the full-sized bed rail separately.

 In contrast to its competitors, the DaVinci Kalani comes with four different height adjustment levels which is ideal for parents of short stature.
 As soon as your babies start to get up on their two little feet, you may lower its height.

 A drawback for me was that despite the baby crib being super-affordable, the associated furniture pieces were rather expensive.
-It is quite hard for mediocre parents to spend in excess of $450 for a decent baby dresser.
+It is quite hard for mediocre parents to spend a lot of money for a decent baby dresser.
 But you can find something that matches it somewhere else.

 Another gripe that I have about this baby crib is that it is not as solid as the Stork Craft crib which makes it very easy to mark up and scratch.
 Having said that, it will not break if your baby starts biting on it.